"We left our country for our country's good"

 Central West, was opened in 1998.
 The Aboriginal and

 Torres Strait Islander studio was the first of its kind in Australia, and helps

 inmates continue practicing art after their release.
 The program encourages

 inmates to develop their art skills, build a portfolio and learn how to sell

 The first prison in Australia founded primarily for Aboriginal people was opened near Brewarrina in far western NSW in June 2000.
 Named Yetta Dhinnakkal ("right pathway" in the Nyemba language) the minimum security centre accommodated up to 70 young offenders on a 10,500 hectare property to keep them separated from older hardened prisoners and to teach them rural skills.

 Dillwynia Correctional Centre

-Long Bay, Sydney, is a modern correctional facility amidst notable heritage architecture
+Long Bay, Sydney, is a modern correctional facility amid notable heritage architecture.